Where to see Maiko in Kyoto: Off-the-Beaten-Path Spots

 About a 6-minute walk from the southeast corner of the Shijo Kawaramachi intersection

+It is about a 5-minute walk from Hanamikoji-dori in Gion.The cobblestoned street is lined with teahouses, and you can enjoy the typical Kyoto scenery.
 Teahouses are residences where people have a Japanese-style party, invite Maiko or Geisha, and enjoy her performances.

 You may also find Maiko practicing in the morning or during breaks!